shengmeiLiu/Evlag/README.md

 ## Usage

-Evlag is run as a command line tool, indicating the amount of lag and device(s).
+EvLag is run as a command line tool, indicating the amount of lag and device(s).

 ```